Requesting Your PCS Orders: Tips and FAQs for Navigating Military PCS

 Can You Change Your PCS Orders?

-Can Your PCS Orders Get Cancelled?
+Can Your PCS Orders Get Canceled?

 Being Prepared for Your PCS Orders